dataluscorp/browser/docs/setup/macos_build.rst

 .. note::

-    In general, the Firefox workflow works best with Mercurial.
+    In general, the Datalus workflow works best with Mercurial.
 However, if you'd prefer to use ``git``, you can grab the source code in "git" form by running the bootstrap script with the ``vcs`` parameter: